 Hormel Foods operates five business segments.
-The largest, Refrigerated Foods, including pork and beef products and the company's 50%-owned Precept Foods joint venture, accounts for 50% of total sales, followed by Jennie-O Turkey (18%), and shelf-stable grocery products, such as the MegaMex Foods line, with 17%.
+The largest, Refrigerated Foods, including pork and beef products and the company's 50%-owned Precept Foods joint venture, accounts for about 50% of total sales, followed by Jennie-O Turkey Store (about 20%), and shelf-stable Grocery Products, such as the MegaMex Foods line, also nearly 20%.

-Not so familiar with consumers, the company's specialty foods segment (11% of sales) packages and sells a variety of sugar and sugar-substitute products, salt and pepper, liquid-portion products, dessert mixes, ready-to-drink products, gelatin products, and private-label canned meats.
+Not so familiar with consumers, the company's Specialty Foods segment (about 10% of sales) packages and sells a variety of sugar and sugar-substitute products, salt and pepper, liquid-portion products, dessert mixes, ready-to-drink products, gelatin products, and private-label canned meats.
 Its primary customers are retail and foodservice firms.
 The segment also makes nutritional food products and supplements for hospitals, nursing homes, and other marketers of nutritional products.

-The firm's international arm, Hormel Foods International, brings in the rest.
+The firm's International arm brings in the rest.

 Sales and Marketing

 Hormel's strategy is to extend existing brands and expand into new branded items.
-While Spam may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
-The company is focusing on developing and acquiring new products to drive sales.
-(In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000).
-Hormel is also looking to grow its ethic business at home as well as its international sales.
+While SPAM may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Muscle Milk nutrition products as the newest addition.
+The company is focusing on developing and acquiring new products to drive sales, as well as bumping up advertising on established brands such as Skippy peanut butter and SPAM.
+Hormel is also looking to grow its ethnic business at home as well as its international sales.

 The company's Precept Foods joint venture with Cargill markets case-ready fresh beef and pork under the Always Tender brand.
 Hormel operates another joint venture with Herdez Del Fuerte to market Mexican foods in the US.
 Called MegaMex Foods, it is integral to Hormel's plan to further diversify its portfolio.